Building a Corpus

 • Tips: Useful when your corpus needs historical depth.
 The “Document Type” filter is essential for excluding irrelevant results.
 ProQuest also hosts several specialized databases (e.g., PAIS International for policy literature, Ethnic NewsWatch for minority media).

-Access: All three databases are available through the Leiden University Library.
+Access.
+All three databases are available through the Leiden University Library.
 Log in with your ULCN credentials.
-If you encounter access issues, contact the library help desk — they can also arrange training sessions for database searching.
+If you encounter access issues, contact the library help desk.
+They can also arrange training sessions for database searching.

-Other useful archives:
+Other useful archives.

 Web Sources and APIs